 We believe that starter components, a.k.a. solution templates, solution implementations, etc, offer a great jumpstart to standing up a robust system.
 The big cloud companies know this and offer templates for various use-cases.
 These can be used in any stage of the IoT Journey.
 For example, AWS has a Smart Product Solution solution implementation that features capabilities to connect devices, process and analyze telemetry data, etc within a scalable framework.
 A fundamentally great feature of this is that it is based on AWS Cloud Development Kit (CDK) which means it can be programmatically deployed in minutes.
 Microsoft Azure has similar solution examples that can also be deployed and tested relatively quickly.

 Additionally, there are a lot of benefits from working with a solution provider that has experience with IoT systems and can offer good guidance and support.
-SpinDance recently collaborated with our partner TwistThink to build Auris Cloud, a set of customizable IoT components that capture our combined years of experience working on IoT systems.
-Auris components are customizable to meet the needs of many different types of use cases and are deployable on AWS.
-Things like security, performance, and scalability are baked into the system.
-Auris can be optimized for different performance and cost models, integrated with other systems, and deployed as an application that you control.
+SpinDance has experience with building customizable IoT platforms that capture our years of experience working on IoT systems.
+These components are customizable to meet the needs of many different types of use cases and are deployable on AWS, with concerns like security, performance, and scalability baked in.
+Platforms like this can be optimized for different performance and cost models, integrated with other systems, and deployed as an application that you control.
 We believe this approach offers a great trade-off between fully custom and off-the-shelf solutions.

 We don’t recommend you try to build an IoT system from scratch.
 There are great solutions available from both SaaS and PaaS providers.
 They offer massive benefits in enabling you to build secure and scalable IoT solutions.
 However, we recommend you consider your organization’s goals and the stage you are in before locking yourself into an IoT platform.
 Be sure to start with your customer needs and build backward.
 Prototype and get things right before scaling.
 A SaaS IoT platform can be great for building proof of concepts or prototyping but may not work for you long term.
 For maximum customization, flexibility, and tighter integration with your other cloud applications we recommend a PaaS IoT platform.
 And for the lowest risks and maximum benefits, we recommend using pre-built components that can be customized to your needs.